chapmanjacobd/library/README.md

 # xk media library

-A wise philosopher once told me: "[the future is autotainment](https://www.youtube.com/watch?v=F9sZFrsjPp0)".
+A wise philosopher once told me: "the future is [autotainment](https://www.youtube.com/watch?v=F9sZFrsjPp0)".

-Manage large media libraries.
+Manage and curate large media libraries.
 An index for your archive.
 Primary usage is local filesystem but also supports some virtual constructs like tracking online video playlists (eg. YouTube subscriptions) and scheduling browser tabs.

-Required: `ffmpeg`

-Recommended: `mpv`, `fish`, `firefox`

 ## Install

 Linux recommended but [Windows setup instructions](./Windows.md) available.
+Most things should also work on Mac OS.

     pip install xklb

+### External dependencies

+Required: `ffmpeg`

+Some features require or work better with: `mpv`, `firefox`, `fish`

 ## Getting started